Vchitect/VBench/vbench2_beta_trustworthiness/README.md

 ## :black_nib: Citation

-   If you find VBench-Reliability useful for your work, please consider citing our paper and repo:
+   If you find VBench-Trustworthiness useful for your work, please consider citing our paper and repo:

    ```bibtex
     @InProceedings{huang2023vbench,